 What are the ravens made of?
 Bicycle Tires!
 Look for these giant sculptures at the north end of Whistler Golf Course.

-The new Whistler Valley Trail map makes exploring EASY !!!
+The new Whistler Valley Trail 2019 Map makes exploring EASY !!!
 Maps are posted along the route or pick one up at the Village Host kiosks on the Village Stroll or near the Olympic Rings.
+Link to all Whistler Maps.

 Whistler’s Hidden Gems Ride: When I take guests on a tour of the Valley Trail this is our route.
 I hope you enjoy it, too.